Kagura Skiing Terrain

 Off Piste Skiing Kagura

-Kagura has a few roped off areas and warning signs to discourage off-piste activity, but the patrollers are very tolerant of off-piste riding albeit at the risk of the rider.
+Off-piste riding is permitted at Kagura, albeit at the risk of the rider.
 The Kagura zone has the best off-piste skiing because it has sufficient pitch and adequately spaced trees.
-The peak chair is not open in inclement weather and it’s not open until early January.

 Sidecountry and Backcountry Kagura